Relations with Ukraine

 • chemical, biological, radiological and nuclear (CBRN) detectors and protection,

-• explosive ordnance disposal (EOD) equipment
+• explosive ordnance disposal (EOD) and demining equipment,

 • counter-drone equipment, and

-• enhanced satellite communication.
+• communication systems (including enhanced satellite communication).

 Longer-term support to Ukraine